SB-koperkowypiesek/Bidirectional-DSHOT-and-RPM-Filter/README.md

 Notches are designed as biquad filters based on this [description](http://shepazu.github.io/Audio-EQ-Cookbook/audio-eq-cookbook.html) and betaflight code.
 For each iteration new coefficients of the notches are computed and updated.

-Tested in flight but only for low PID frequency.
+Tested in flight but only with one drone (use with caution!).
 More test required but at least it doesn't crash your drone :).